C3ETH/c3eth.github.io/content/en/catalyst/fund8/challenges/accelerate-decentralized-idenity/campaign-brief.md

 There are multiple issues to overcome.
 For example, packaging plants are the entry point to the aggregation, so there is little or no incentive to deal with the small producer.
 We want to address this problem by building general-purpose tooling to assist communities in self-organizing and self-governing production according to agreed standards.
 We propose that if these communities can connect and grow, they will either:

-Reach the market through alternative distribution channels to industrial supply chains Be able to negotiate as a community for better terms to have the values of their products recognized, distributed, and sold with value intact commercially and reputationally.
+- Reach the market through alternative distribution channels to industrial supply chains
+- Be able to negotiate as a community for better terms to have the values of their products recognized, distributed, and sold with value intact commercially and reputationally.

-***The Last-Mile Problem***
+<u>The Last-Mile Problem</u>

 How can a local distributor in a local market interact with global industrial supply chains and be given access to the market that otherwise would be inaccessible due to a lack of economic identity or capital to access the goods at the scale required by industrial supply chains?